Kushida (wrestler): Jacket Time (2021–2022)

 Kushida eventually formed a team with Ikemen Jiro, due to the pair both having issues with The Diamond Mine, deciding on the name Jacket Time.
 Kushida would return to the ring on the November 5 episode of 205 Live, teaming with Jiro in a losing effort against The Grizzled Young Veterans after a distraction from The Creed Brothers.
 Jacket Time's feud with The Diamond Mine would culminate in a Six Man Tag Team Match after Diamond Mine leader Roderick Strong got involved, along with Odyssey Jones.
 Jacket Time and Jones would come out on top in the match, before Jacket Time were announced as participants in the 2022 Dusty Rhodes Tag Team Classic.
 However, Jacket Time were eliminated in the first round by 2021 winners MSK (Nash Carter and Wes Lee), on the January 25 episode of NXT 2.0.
 On April 18, 2022, Kushida left WWE after his contract expired.

 Return to NJPW (2022–present)

 Kushida returned to NJPW on June 21, 2022, during the promotion's New Japan Road event.
 At the event, Kushida revealed that he had re-signed with NJPW and announced his intentions to "spend the rest of his career with the company".
 Later in 2022, Kushida began appearing for NJPW's American-based partner Impact Wrestling.

-All Elite Wrestling (2023)

-Kushida made his All Elite Wrestling debut on the January 18, 2023 edition of Dynamite, challenging Darby Allin for the TNT Championship, in a losing effort.
+In November, Kushida teamed with Kevin Knight in the Super Junior Tag League, ending the tournament with 4 points, failing to advance to the finals.
+On April 27, 2023, Kushida and Knight, now teaming under the name of "Intergalactic Jet Setters", defeated Catch 2/2 (TJP and Francesco Akira) to win the IWGP Junior Heavyweight Tag Team Championships.
+In May, Kushida was announced to be competing in the A Block of the Best of the Super Juniors 30.
+Kushida finished with a total of 4 points, failing to advance to the semi-finals.
+On June 4 at Dominion 6.4 in Osaka-jo Hall, Intergalactic Jet Setters lost the IWGP Junior Heavyweight Tag Team Championships back to Catch 2/2 in a rematch.

+Impact Wrestling/Total Nonstop Action (2022–2024)

+Kushida made his Impact Wrestling debut on July 21, 2022, saving Chris Sabin and his former Time Splitters teammate Alex Shelley from an attack by Deaner and Joe Doering.
+Kushida then formed a stable with Sabin and Shelley known as Time Machine.

+On April 16, 2023, at Rebellion, Kushida was defeated by Steve Maclin in a match for the vacant Impact World Championship.

+On June 29, 2023 it was announced that on July 15, 2023 at Impact Slammiversary of year 2023 that Kushida will be facing Mike Bailey, Jonathan Gresham, Kevin Knight and Alan Angels in a 5-way Ultimate X match to determine the #1 contender to the Impact X Division Championship.
+Later on Jake Something was added on to the match making it a 6-way.
+During this match Kushida was successful.

+On December 13, it was announced by the newly-renamed TNA Wrestling that Kushida had signed with the promotion.